-The Akita is a noble, loyal and courageous dog of somewhat large size.
-In general, the Akita is quiet, deliberate, and strong-willed, though the breed will bark when he thinks it necessary.
-Overall, the Akita makes an excellent protector of the home as well as a valued companion.
+The Akita is a large, noble, loyal and courageous dog of Japanese descent.
+In general, the Akita is deliberate, strong-willed, and quiet although he will bark when it thinks necessary.
+While the Akita can be surprisingly sweet and affectionate with family members, this breed best suits an experienced owner and a home without young children or other dogs.
+Overall, the Akita makes an excellent protector as well as a valued companion.

 Characteristics of the Akita